EarthDigitalTwin/FireAlarm-notebooks/README.md

-The `AirQuality_demo.ipynb` notebook highlights some of the analytics and visualization capabilities of Fire Alarm: Science Data Platform for Wildfire and Air Quality  with eight use cases:
+The `AirQuality_demo.ipynb` notebook highlights some of the analytics and visualization capabilities of Fire Alarm: Science Data Platform for Wildfire and Air Quality with the following use cases:
 - 2023 Canadian Wildfires Impacting New York Air Quality
 - 2021 Alisal Wildfire
 - 2021 California Wildfires